Comparison of Major League Baseball and Nippon Professional Baseball: Field

-The Nippon league uses a smaller strike zone, and playing field.
+The NPB uses a smaller strike zone, and playing field.
 The strike zone is narrower "inside" than away from the batter.
-Five Nippon league teams have fields whose small dimensions would violate the American Official Baseball Rules.
+Five NPB teams have fields whose small dimensions would violate the American Official Baseball Rules.
 The note set out at the end of Rule 1.04 specifies minimum dimensions for American ballparks built or renovated after 1958: 325 ft down each foul line and 400 ft to center field.
+Though this rule is not rigidly enforced in MLB either, where, for example, Yankee Stadium was built after 1958, opening in 2009, and does not comply with the rule, having a distance down the right field line of 314 ft and down the left field line of 318 ft.

 Ties

-Unlike North American baseball, Japanese baseball games may end in a tie.
-If the score is tied after nine innings of play, up to three additional innings will be played; this includes the playoffs, but not the Japan Series going beyond Game 7.
-If there is no winner after 12 innings, the game is declared a tie; these games count as neither a win nor a loss to team standings or to postseason series.